felipebarcelospro/drift-kv/README.md

   },
 });

+const drift = new Drift({
+  client,
+  schemas: {
+    entities: {},
+    queues: {
+      emailQueue: emailQueue,
+    }
+  }
+});

 // Add a job to the queue
-await emailQueue.enqueue({
+await drift.queues.emailQueue.schedule({
+  data: {
     to: "user@example.com",
     subject: "Welcome to Drift KV",
     body: "Thank you for using Drift KV!",
+  },
+  options: {
+    delay: 1000
+  }
 });
 ```

 These examples showcase the core functionalities of Drift KV.
-For more detailed information and advanced usage, please refer to our [documentation](https://github.com/felipebarcelospro/drift/docs).
+For more detailed information and advanced usage, please refer to our [documentation](https://felipebarcelospro.github.io/drift-kv/docs).

 ## Features